-AN ECHO OF THINGS TO COME continues the epic story that began in The Shadow of What Was Lost, the acclaimed fantasy blockbuster from James Islington.
+AN ECHO OF THINGS TO COME is an epic fantasy blockbuster from James Islington, continuing the story that began in his international bestseller The Shadow of What Was Lost.

 An amnesty has been declared for all Augurs - finally allowing them to emerge from hiding and openly oppose the dark forces massing against Andarra.
 However, as Davian and his new allies hurry north towards the ever-weakening Boundary, fresh horrors along their path suggest that their reprieve may have come far too late.